WHO TAKES CARE OF BUSINESS?

 it is time we change how we think about leadership.

 I meet leaders every day with failing health, concerns for the future, and slipping vitality because their career is wearing them out.
 What if we could go to work every day and instead of giving it our all, we give it our best?
+When we work under stress our relationships suffer and we focus on what is right in front of use rather than the big picture.
+We do what is safe and what we have always done, instead of innovation and constructive problem solving.

 Leadership today is relational.
 People don't leave companies, they leave managers.
 It is the interaction we have and the trust we create that helps people work better.
 When someone has your back, supports you in doing your best work, you flourish.
 That is the leadership role today.